giovanism/e/content/post/git-log-all-graph-oneline/index.md

 ## Git Fundamentals: Anantomy of a commit

-Okay, to next content.
+Okay, next content.
 Now lets get to the fundamental.
-This topic is different from before that I rarely care about this nitty-gritty details on my daily `git commit` and `git rebase` daily routine.
+This topic is different from before that I rarely care about this nitty-gritty details on day-to-day `git commit` and `git rebase` daily routine.
 However, by understanding this concept I hope you will gain the so-called mechanical sympathy.
 Mechanical Sympathy?
 What new viral virus is that?
+I heard this concept for the first time in an amazing talk by [Kurniagusta Dwinto][win-t] about [Advanced jenkins :
+Create plugin to auto scale worker agent][jenkins-talk].
+Too bad that the slide doesn't give much exposition about the concept by itself.
+For now, just swallow these random quotes as they are.

 {{<blockquote
   text="You don't have to be an engineer to be a racing driver, but you do have to have Mechanical Sympathy."